rusefi/rusefi_documentation/Hardware/Hardware.md

 Red CRITICAL (previously known as FATAL) error means you have a CRITICAL error, engine operation is not possible with CRITICAL error.

 Green LED on many rusEFI boards is RUNNING.
 Off if engine is stopped, blinks if engine is cranking, solid if engine is running.

+Q: what about many other LEDs which seem to be blinking in sync with injectors or coils?

+A: Following Frankenso tradition, Injector LEDs are RED.
+Ignition LED are blue, power LED are green.